 How To Tweet Your Way to a Job Lead

 Microblogging as part of your job search toolkit.
 Project and strengthen your professionalism, brand, and expertise.
 If you provide valuable and spot-on content, you will gain influential followers.
-If your Twitter “followers” find your content useful and insightful they may recommend others follow you or better yet (RT) re-tweet you, helping you expand your reach.
+If your Twitter “followers” find your content valuable and insightful, they may recommend others follow you or, better yet RT) re-tweet you, helping you expand your reach.

-Stay on topic and provide useful content.
-Say you are seeking employment as a Pediatric RN, stay on that subject.
-Tweet about an article you wrote regarding healthcare, your thoughts on excellent pediatric care, provide advice, and share links to interesting blog posts.
+Stay on topic and provide helpful content.
+Say you are seeking employment as a pediatric RN, so stay on that subject.
+Tweet about your healthcare article and your thoughts on excellent pediatric care.
+Provide advice and share links to interesting blog posts.
 You may even tweet a job lead you did not pursue.
 Don’t.
 Please.
-Don’t start tweeting about…say…your trip to the grocery store or about your romantic relationships.
-(I know the little Twitter box request “What’s happening” but don’t literally answer that!)
-Sure, engage in conversation but at all times be cognizant of what you’re discussing.
+Don’t start tweeting about…say…your trip to the grocery store or romantic relationships.
+(I know the little Twitter box request “What’s happening,g” but don’t answer that!)
+Sure, engage in conversation, but always be cognizant of what you’re discussing.

 Incorporate keywords in your tweets.
 Include jargon/keywords specific to your target industry.
-Your tweets will become pages on the Internet and so be sure to optimize your job search tweets for the web.
+Your tweets will become pages on the Internet, so be sure to optimize your job search tweets for the web.
 What are keywords?
-Keywords are industry-specific nouns and noun phrases such as tech skills and job titles.
-However, perhaps the most imperative reason for incorporating keywords in your tweet is so – your tweets help project your expertise.
+Keywords are industry-specific nouns and noun phrases, such as tech skills and job titles.
+However, perhaps the most imperative reason for incorporating keywords in your tweets is that your tweets help project your expertise.

 Hashtags.
 Adding a hashtag (#) to your industry keyword (e.g., #nurse, #CEO, #sourcing manager, etc.) will help professionals within your industry find you when they conduct an on-topic search.

-#Nursing advice: age-appropriate bedside care is even more important when dealing with #pediatric patients.
+#Nursing advice: age-appropriate bedside care is even more critical when dealing with #pediatric patients.

-#Sales #management: a client-focused presentation is the key in closing deals in a tough economy.
+#Sales #management: A client-focused presentation is the key to closing deals in a tough economy.

 #Webdesign: beautiful layouts that are also search engine friendly are essential for great #SEO.

-You should aim to keep tweets even shorter than the allowed 140 characters in order to invite re-tweets (RTs).
-If someone does not have to edit your tweet in order to re-tweet it, then that person is more likely to!
-More RTs means more people will learn you are job searching.
+You should aim to keep tweets even shorter than the allowed 140 characters to invite re-tweets (RTs).
+If someone does not have to edit your tweet to re-tweet it, that person is more likely to!
+More RTs mean more people will learn you are job searching.

-Re-tweets brand you too.
-Once you RT a message, this tweet becomes part of your Twitter stream and so be selective.
-What you choose to re-tweet demonstrates your thought process, your decision-making, and illustrates what captures your attention.
+Retweets brand you, too.
+Once you RT a message, this tweet becomes part of your Twitter stream, so be selective.
+What you choose to re-tweet demonstrates your thought process and decision-making and illustrates what captures your attention.
 (I know, Twitter is supposed to be fun, but creating career opportunities in such a challenging job market is work…and a strategic endeavor.)

-The ideal situation would be for you to have a link from your Twitter bio to your resume (on LinkedIN or VisualCV.com) and as you tweet brilliant information, your “followers” will be interested enough to click on that link!
+The ideal situation would be for you to have a link from your Twitter bio to your resume (on LinkedIn or VisualCV.com).
+As you tweet brilliant information, your “followers” will be interested enough to click on that link!

-As always, if you need assistance or have questions, r
+As always, if you need assistance or have questions.

 Rosa Elizabeth Vargas